The CARP research team is composed of 5 scholars.

 Sergei Samoilenko is a public relations instructor in the Department of Communication at George Mason University.
 He is the past president of the Eurasian Communication Association of North America.
 His professional service is focused on bridging academic and professional communities in the areas of crisis communication, public relations and Eurasian studies.
 He developed and held numerous workshops and webinars on strategic communication in the US and internationally.
 Sergei’s new research focuses on issues in character assassination and reputation management in public relations.

 Martijn Icks is a Lecturer in Ancient History at the University of Amsterdam.
 His PhD thesis was published under the title The Crimes of Elagabalus: The Life and Legacy of Rome’s Decadent Boy Emperor (2011).
 His current research interests include the visibility of Roman imperial power and character assassination from an historical perspective.

-Jennifer Keohane is an assistant professor in the Department of Communication at George Mason University.
+Jennifer Keohane is an assistant professor in the Klein Family School of Communications Design at the University of Baltimore.
 She has a PhD in rhetoric from the University of Wisconsin-Madison, where she wrote her dissertation about the feminist activism of American Communist women during the early Cold War.
 She's especially interested in red-baiting as a form of character assassination.